Stainless steel cookware vs nonstick cookware

 Furthermore, those tidbits left behind by browning food in a stainless steel pan can be used to create unparalleled pan sauces by deglazing with wine, water or broth.
 So, why not use all stainless, all the time?

-Stainless steel cookware requires a certain level of culinary maturity to cook with and maintain.
-While it doesn’t demand the seasoning regimen cast iron does, stainless steel is overall less forgiving with food than either nonstick or cast iron pans.
+Stainless steel cookware requires some cooking skills to cook with and maintain.
+While it doesn’t demand the seasoning regiment cast iron does, stainless steel is overall less forgiving with food than either nonstick or cast iron pans.
 Nonstick pans are manufactured specifically to prevent food from sticking and cast iron develops a patina that serves as a natural nonstick surface.
 Clean stainless steel pans, however, feature absolutely no nonstick element.

 Cooks using stainless steel have to be comfortable both employing the right amount of oil, butter or lard and preheating that substance to the appropriate temperature without burning it.
 Then, proper heat has to be maintained throughout the cooking of a dish once the main ingredients are added.

 Failure to oil and preheat a stainless steel pan properly can result in irreparable sticking, and the same thing will happen with overheating.
 Essentially, until a cook really knows a recipe and the pan it’s being cooked in, something being prepared in stainless steel requires constant tending to.

 Is Stainless Steel Nonstick?